-The proofs of these inequalities use quantities which are monotone under smooth IMCF.
+The proofs of \eqref{baby_minkowski_1}-\eqref{baby_minkowski_2} utilize quantities which are monotone under smooth IMCF.
 The failure of blow-down arguments in $\mathbb{H}^{n}$ presents a key difficulty to proving these inequalities for larger classes of hypersurfaces using weak IMCF.
-However, Theorem \ref{smoothing} immediately overcomes this obstruction by ensuring that $\Sigma_{t}$ are eventually smooth, star-shaped, and strictly mean-convex.
-Before stating our extension of these inequalities, we remind the reader that a domain $\Omega_{0} \subset \mathbb{H}^{n}$ is \textit{outer-minimizing} if $|\partial F| \geq |\partial^{*} \Omega_{0}|$ for every bounded domain $F$ of finite perimeter $|\partial^{*} F|$ properly containing $\Omega_{0}$, and \textit{strictly outer-minimizing} if equality implies $F=\Omega$ up to a.e. equivalence.
+However, Theorem \ref{star_shape} immediately overcomes this obstacle in low dimensions by ensuring that $\Sigma_{t}$ are eventually smooth, star-shaped, and strictly mean-convex.

+Recall that a domain $\Omega_{0} \subset \mathbb{H}^{n}$ is \textit{outer-minimizing} if $|\partial^{*} F| \geq |\partial^{*} \Omega_{0}|$ for every bounded domain $F$ of finite perimeter $|\partial^{*} F|$ properly containing $\Omega_{0}$, and \textit{strictly outer-minimizing} if equality implies $F=\Omega$ up to a.e. equivalence.
 The \textit{strictly minimizing hull} $\Omega_{0}^{+}$ of $\Omega_{0}$ is the intersection of all bounded strictly outer-minimizing domains containing $\Omega_{0}$ and is itself strictly outer-minimizing.
 Exploiting regularity of weak IMCF in low dimensions, we establish versions of \eqref{baby_minkowski_1}-\eqref{baby_minkowski_2} for arbitrary smooth domains of $\mathbb{H}^{n}$ with lower bounds determined $\Omega^{+}_{0}$ (compare, e.g. with inequality (1.2) in \cite{BFM24}).